-Legal Status

-The yeshivas we are describing here were not authorized by the Russian government, which meant their legal status was precarious.
-They thus underreported their student numbers, while the government investigators who frequently
+harassed them overreported the same numbers.
+The yeshivas devoted considerable efforts and sometimes resources in the form of bribes to deflect attempts to close them or heavily influence their curriculum and educational approach.
+Though peripheral concessions on these matters were made, these concessions were insufficient and Volozhin was closed by the government authorities in 1891.
+It soon reopened in slightly altered form but never achieved its former status.
+Others of the yeshivas were apparently less on the government’s radar.

+The Russian government itself established rabbinical academies which operated for some years and provided and demanded considerable secular studies.
+These were closed in 1874, possibly because they were thought to be centers of radical thought.
+However, these seminaries served to a considerable extent as preparatory institutions for secular higher education and were classified as « Uchilische » sub university institutions.

+The Czarist government insisted that the official ( « government ») rabbis who recorded births, deaths and marriages in each city, have a then rare high school diploma.
+But the government rabbis never gained the support of the religious masses, especially when we compare them to the traditionally trained rabbis.

+Similarly, for several decades the more traditional rabbis of the Agudas Harabonim in the United States insisted that their members be ordained in Europe, and a number of American students went to the Eastern European yeshivas for training.
+The Agudah refused to admit the graduates of American institutions like Yeshiva University and the Jewish Theological Seminary, who formed their own rabbinical organizations.
+All of these organizations continue to exist.

 Number of Students

-There were between 200 and 400 students in the Volozhin yeshiva during this period.
+There were between 200 and 400 students in the Volozhin yeshiva during the 1880s.
 Some were self financed.
-The budget includes sums paid to the family of the deceased Hayyim Volozhiner as a result of arbitration about the succession to the management of the yeshiva.

-Various figures are given, but even in the interwar period when the yeshivas were some what expanded probably less than 5-10,000 students were enrolled.
-The Klibansky volume cited elsewhere shows less than 5000 in the late 1930s but these figures from both Poland and Lithuania and are almost certainly undercounts; official figures for Poland in 1934-35 alone showed 30,000 but this almost certainly includes many younger students.
+Various figures are given, but even in the interwar period when the yeshivas were somewhat expanded probably less than 5-10,000 students were enrolled.
+The Klibansky volume cited elsewhere shows less than 5000 in the late 1930s but these are figures from both Poland and Lithuania and are almost certainly undercounts; official figures for Poland in 1934-35 alone showed 30,000 but this almost certainly includes many younger students.
 Anecdotal accounts report some decline in enrollment in the 1930s as compared to the 1920s because of the Depression, but other factors, such as growing American and German enrollment would have increased enrollment.
 Many of the students were financed by family and other private funders on an individual basis.

-tried to close them overreported the same numbers.
-The yeshivas devoted considerable efforts and sometimes resources in the form of bribes to deflect attempts to close them or heavily influence their curriculum and educational approach.
-Though peripheral concessions on these matters were made they were insufficient and Volozhin was closed by the government authorities in 1891.
-It soon reopened in slightly altered form but never achieved its former status.
-Others of the yeshivas were apparently less on the government’s radar.

-The government itself estblished rabbinical seminaries which operated for some years and provided and demanded considerable secular studies.
-These were closed in 1874 probably because of the extent to which they were centers of radical thought.
-But even otherwise these seminaries served primarily as preparatory schools for secular universities and were appropriately classified as Uchilische, subtertiary institutions.
-The Czarist Government insisted that the official ( « government ») rabbis who recorded births, deaths and marriages, have a then rare high school diploma.
-But the government rabbis never gained the support of the religious masses especially when we compare them to the traditionally trained rabbis.

-Similarly, for several decades the more traditional rabbis of the Agudas Harabonim n the United States iinsisted that their members be ordained in Europe, and a number of American students went to the Eastern European yeshivas for training.
-They refused to admit the graduates of the new American Yeshiva Univerity and Jewish Theological Seminary which developed their own rabbinic organziations.
-All of these exist until today.

-Sources of Finance
+Legal Status

+The yeshivas we are describing here were not authorized by the Russian government, which meant their legal status was precarious.
+They thus underreported their student numbers, while the government investigators who frequently Sources of Finance